Common tax mistake leaves $1 billion on the table each year

 One of the most common mistakes taxpayers make is selecting the wrong filing status.
 A taxpayer’s filing status can affect which credits and deductions they’re eligible for, the value of their standard deduction and their tax bracket.

 One situation that can make choosing a filing status difficult is when more than one filing status seems to fit.
 For example, if a taxpayer with children is in the process of getting a divorce, they may not be sure if they should file as married filing jointly or married filing separately or, in some instances, whether they qualify to file as head of household.
+Or if a grandparent is taking care of their grandchildren and providing their sole support, the grandparent may qualify for head of household status.

-Commonly overlooked credits and deductions
+Commonly missed credits

 The thousands of changes to the tax code in the past decade make it no surprise some taxpayers miss out on available tax benefits.